CleverCloud/wemos-ws-led/README.md

  - Connect the white cable of the LED strip to the GND (ground) of the Wemos
  - Connect the green cable of the LED strip to the D4 of the Wemos

+Here is how it should look like: [howitshouldlooklike.jpg](https://raw.githubusercontent.com/CleverCloud/wemos-ws-led/master/howitshouldlooklike.jpg)

 Now, plug the Wemos into your computer.

 ### Software